iMega/luaformatter/README.md

 ### Newline

-If return statement inside block with other statements.
+If return statement is inside the block with other statements then a newline will be added before it.

 ```lua
 function isFalse()